Please find below common questions and our answers for the Top Ryde to Wentworth Point cable project.

-What would the work site look like?
+What will the work site look like?

 A typical work site encompasses a number of vehicles including an excavator, a truck to remove the spoil and other trucks containing equipment and crews.
 On-site personnel including work crews and traffic control staff will also be present.
-Traffic conditions will also be changed temporarily.
+Traffic conditions are also be changed temporarily.
 Click here to view an indicative work site.

 Would I be able to get my car out of the driveway while you are working in my street?

 Yes.
 Access to properties is maintained throughout the project unless we have made prior arrangements with you.
 If crews are working directly in front of your property, they will work with you to help you exit as quickly as possible.
 Generally, steel plates are placed over the trench to allow cars to drive over the trench – this can take around five to ten minutes to organise depending on the work being undertaken.
 Traffic controllers are on on site to ensure you can safely enter onto the road/street.

 How long would work take outside my home?

 Generally trenching proceeds at a rate of 20-30 metres per day so this means that crews should pass your home in around two-three days.
 However, this rate depends on how much rock is in the ground as this takes longer to excavate.